axonivy-market/rtf-factory/rtf-factory-product/README.md

 ## Demo

-The RTF Factory provides a single method to generate an download a document.
+The RTF Factory provides a single method to generate and download a document.
 You will usually call this method in a user task.
-The document templates can be managed in the CMS or somewhere else in the files system.
+The document templates can be managed in the CMS or somewhere in the files system.

 ![Demo-Dialog](images/DemoDialog.png)

-The complete script fragment to load a template and call the expander may look like this
+The complete script fragment that loads a template and calls the expander

 ```
 import ch.ivyteam.ivy.RtfFactory.ExportFromCms;